Contaflex SLR: Contaflex I and II

 The Contaflex II, introduced the following year, was the same camera with an uncoupled selenium meter added to one side of the front plate.

-Both had a fixed lens but to the front of which could be attached a supplementary lens, called the Teleskop 1.7x.
+For both the Teleskop 1.7× supplementary lens could be attached to the front of the fixed lens using an accessory carrier bracket; as the name suggests, this extended the focal length by 70% to approximately 75 mm.
+The same bracket could be used for the Steritar A attachment, which was used for stereo photography.